Meka Station

 Project Information:

-Meka Station is a Human-Induced Regeneration (HIR) project located in the Murchison region of Western Australia, approximately 100 kilometers north of Yalgoo and 100 kilometers west of Cue.
-Registered in October 2021, the project encompasses a massive area of 355,483 hectares.
-The project proponent, AI Carbon WA No.2 Pty Ltd, is an entity associated with Australian Integrated Carbon (AIC), a prominent developer in the nature-based carbon market.
+Meka Station is a Human-Induced Regeneration (HIR) carbon project located in the remote Murchison region of Western Australia.
+The project area sits approximately 100 kilometers north of the township of Yalgoo and 100 kilometers west of Cue.
+Registered in October 2021, the project covers a massive area of approximately 355,483 hectares, occupying the majority of the historic Meka Station pastoral lease.